dsa28/Design-Framework/README.md

 New Feature 3:
 -Classes TAStatement, TAAssign, TACondition, TAWhile, TAEmptyStatement, TASeqList, TAConcurrentList

--Class TATest3 which contains 13 test cases to test statements (assignments, conditions, empty statements, sequential list, loops, concurrent lists and combinations)
+-Class TATest3 which contains test cases to test statements (assignments, conditions, empty statements, sequential list, loops, concurrent lists and combinations)

 ---Limitation: Does not support nested concurrent lists

 New Feature 4:
--Class TAComponent, TAPort, TAState, TATransition, TATransitionLabel, TAFormula
+-Class TAComponent, TAPort, TAState, TATransition, TATransitionLabel

+-Class TATest4 which contains tests for components-such as adding ports, adding transitions, placing labels to transitions, and evaluating the component.

+New Feature 5:
+-Class TAInteraction

+New Feature 6:
+-Class TASystem